michael-marcal/katas/modern-java-in-action-katas/README.md

 6. Return the values of all transactions from the traders living in Cambridge.
 7. What's the highest value of all the transactions?
 8. Find the transaction with the smallest value.

+### FibonacciTest
+This Kata has been written around Quiz 5.4 of Modern Java in Action.

+Using an `int[]` to represent a tuple create a list of the first 20 tuples in the Fibonacci Tuple series using `Stream.iterate()`.

+The series is a number and its successor in the Fibonacci series.
+0 is the first number in the Fibonacci series, and 1 is its successor, hence (0,1).

+1 is the next number in the Fibonacci series, and 1 is its successor, so (1,1).

+Ex.
+(0,1),(1,1),(1,2),(2,3),(3,5),(5,8)...